Scheduling The Writer’s Jungle

 The rest of the manual can also be used one chapter at a time.
 Read it over the weekend, think about how it would be useful to you in the coming week and then *actually do* what it suggests.

-For moms and kids who struggle with writing and the teaching of it, I suggest in the intro to the second edition a practice that has helped lots of BW moms: the eight-week freewrite.
-Here’s how it works.
+For parents and kids who struggle with writing and the teaching of it, I suggest in the intro to the second edition a practice that has helped lots of Brave Writer parents: the eight-week freewrite.

 - Then on the next day and the seven Fridays that follow, select from the list a topic for writing (or use a freewriting prompt from my blog posted every week) or the writer may choose a totally different topic that means something to the writer that day.

 - When sharing is done (with or without full participation), thank the kids for writing and have each of you (parent included) put the freewrite into a manila envelope.